som-sama/som-sama/README.md

-Just a curious mind finding purpose in technology.
+Just a curious mind finding purpose in life using technology.

 Aim in life is to work with technology which supports the upcoming generation and makes life easier.